semarie/sysclean/README.md

 	# sysclean -f
 	/usr/lib/libc.so.83.0

-Obtain a list of old libraries and the package using it:
+Obtain a list of old libraries and the package using them:

 	# sysclean -p
 	/usr/lib/libc.so.84.1   git-2.7.0